zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 Glacier Deep Archive: for super long storage, even cheaper, more retrieval time(12-48hours)

+=> newer version:

+Amazon Simple Storage Service (Amazon S3) also provides three Amazon S3 Glacier archive storage classes.
+These storage classes are designed for different access patterns and storage duration.
+These storage classes differ as follows:

+- **S3 Glacier Instant Retrieval** – Use for archiving data that is rarely accessed and requires milliseconds retrieval. => almost same with Standard...
+- **S3 Glacier Flexible Retrieval** (formerly the S3 Glacier storage class) – Use for archives where portions of the data might need to be retrieved in minutes.
+Data stored in the S3 Glacier Flexible Retrieval storage class can be accessed in as little as 1-5 minutes by using Expedited retrieval.
+You can also request free Bulk retrievals in up to 5-12 hours. => more cost-effective
+- **S3 Glacier Deep Archive** – Use for archiving data that rarely needs to be accessed.
+Data stored in the S3 Glacier Deep Archive storage class has a default retrieval time of 12 hours.

+> A company stores call transcript files on a monthly basis.
+Users access the files randomly within 1 year of the call, but users access the files infrequently after 1 year.
+The company wants to optimize its solution by giving users the ability to query and retrieve files that are less than 1-year-old as quickly as possible.
+A delay in retrieving older files is acceptable.
+> Which solution will meet these requirements MOST cost-effectively?
+>
+> - A. Store individual files with tags in Amazon S3 Glacier Instant Retrieval.
+Query the tags to retrieve the files from S3 Glacier Instant Retrieval.
+> - B. Store individual files in Amazon S3 Intelligent-Tiering.
+Use S3 Lifecycle policies to move the files to S3 Glacier Flexible Retrieval after 1 year.
+Query and retrieve the files that are in Amazon S3 by using Amazon Athena.
+Query and retrieve the files that are in S3 Glacier by using S3 Glacier Select. **Most Voted**
+> - C. Store individual files with tags in Amazon S3 Standard storage.
+Store search metadata for each archive in Amazon S3 Standard storage.
+Use S3 Lifecycle policies to move the files to S3 Glacier Instant Retrieval after 1 year.
+Query and retrieve the files by searching for metadata from Amazon S3.
+> - D. Store individual files in Amazon S3 Standard storage.
+Use S3 Lifecycle policies to move the files to S3 Glacier Deep Archive after 1 year.
+Store search metadata in Amazon RDS.
+Query the files from Amazon RDS.
+Retrieve the files from S3 Glacier Deep Archive.

 ## 153 S3 Lifecycle Rules

 You can transition objects between storage classes